beatass/Predict-survival-on-the-Titanic/README.md

 In this study the **exploratory data analysis (EDA)** with visualizations of the Titanic's cruise passengers dataset as well as **different ML algorithms**, such as **XGBoost Classifier, Logistic Regression, KNN, Gaussian Naive Bayes, SVM, Decision Tree and Random Forest** have been performed to make a relevant predictions.

-#### The project is created with Python libraries:
+#### The project was created with Python libraries:

  -  scikit-learn/pandas/numpy.

 ### Recap

 In this approach I have focused, in particular, on the survivors of the Titanic's tragedy.
-After examination if the dataset has any missing values and checking the features within it and it data types, I begin with the EDA analysis.
+After examination if the dataset has any missing values and checking the features within it and their data types, I begin with the EDA analysis.

 **The bar charts of selected categorical features showed as follow**: